sandeepsainath/189-PandasTutorial/README.md

 - a short quiz designed to assess passing-level understanding of the material
 - coding assignments

 You are expected to read through the notes and the slide deck before starting the assignments.
-The notes will indicate when you can take a certain assignments.
 At the end, you will be able to test whether you retained enough information to be at passing level through taking the quiz.

 ## File Structure